Taro Bubble Tea

 Delicious and easy to make at home, this caffeine-free bubble tea is a treat you can make with just a few ingredients.
 Get step-by-step instructions and tips on how to make this purple drink just like the bubble tea shops.

-- Taro bubble tea (also called taro milk tea) is a purple drink made with taro, tea, milk, sugar, ice, and tapioca balls.
+- This caffeinated taro bubble tea is made with taro powder, tea, milk, sugar, ice, and tapioca balls.

-- My secret to making bubble tea better than anyone else is to use warm tapioca balls!
+- My secret to making bubble tea better than anyone else is to use hot tapioca balls!
 They’ll be soft with a nice chew.

 Ingredient Notes

-- Taro powder: Naturally colors and flavors the drink.
-This taro powder dissolves easily and doesn’t make the drink grainy like others.
+- Taro powder: This taro powder dissolves easily and doesn’t make the drink grainy like others.

 - Green tea: Tea bags will work great for this recipe, but you can also use loose tea or tea sachets.
 No need to use an expensive green tea.